Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Q: How do you normalize findings from multiple scanners?

 A: Different scanners produce results in different formats with different severity scales.
 A “high” in one scanner is not the same as a “high” in another.
 The same CVE might be identified by a proprietary plugin ID in one tool and a standard CVE identifier in another.
 Normalization means mapping every scanner’s output to a single schema at intake: one finding format, one severity scale, one asset linkage model.
-Without normalization, you cannot reconcile across scanners or produce a coherent POA&M.
+Without normalization, you cannot reconcile across scanners or produce coherent reports.

-Q: How do the VDR remediation timeframes compare to Rev5 SLAs?
+Q: How do the new timeframes compare to the old 30/90/180-day SLAs?

 Q: What is the 192-day accepted vulnerability rule?